lendradxx/lendradxx/README.md

 - 🔭 I'm currently working on MySelf
 - 🤔 I’m looking for help with popularity
 - 🎯 Life goals: be a successful person
-- 🌱 I'm currently learning HJC(HTML,JS,CSS)
+- 🌱 I'm currently learning QT

 ## 🔎 Find me on